A whirlwind tour of growth versus limits

 We all think we're familiar with growth.

 If we can earn $1000 a week, that's $4000 a month and $48,000 a year.
-Nice, neat and linear.
+Nice, neat and linear, right?
 Most of what we count in our everyday lives is like that.

 If something is growing exponentially, each dollop added to the heap is proportional to (a fraction of) the heap that's already there.
 The bigger the heap, the bigger the dollop, the bigger the heap the bigger the dollop... a dash, a pinch, a dollop, a handful, a bucket.....

-We typically say the heap is growing at some percent rate per unit of time, say 5% annually (that is, 5% of the total heap size added to the heap every year... the amount added gets bigger each round).
+We typically say the heap is growing at some percent rate per unit of time, say 5% annually (that is, 5% of the total heap size added to the heap every year... the amount added gets bigger each year).

-Or we might say that it has such and such a doubling rate, or doubling time (the time it takes the heap to double in size), say every 14 years.
+Or we might think in terms of doubling rate, or doubling time (the time it takes the heap to double in size).
+Each doubling period... tick, tick, tick... doubles the entire heap.

 The rate of change may stay the same, but the increment of change - the dollop of change - gets bigger.
 And bigger.
 And BIGGER!
 As we go from the more horizontal portion of an exponential curve to the more vertical portion, any given stretch of time - a year; a decade; a lifetime - spans an astonishing increase.
 Each stretch encompasses an ever more fantastic volume of change.